Xenopsd

 APIs

-• versioned json-rpc API with feature advertisements
+• versioned JSON-RPC API with feature advertisements

 • clients can disconnect, reconnect and easily resync with the latest VM state without losing updates